School Expectations (Rules)

 |---|---|

 | Attire | Students wear the school uniform with pride.
-Unsightly alterations and modifications are NOT allowed. |
+Alterations and modifications are NOT allowed. |

 | Appearance | Students sport short and neat hairstyles.
 Girls have their hair tied with appropriate clips and bands. |